Magic crafted for the night you’re putting on.

 Every show is calibrated to the room: executives, international audiences, and whoever else is on your guest list.
 Nothing that makes anyone uneasy while making a memorable story.
 That’s the whole craft.

-Twenty-five years in and a thousand-plus events later, I know how to commit to my work.
+Twenty-three years in and a thousand-plus events later, I know how to commit to my work.
 You’ll receive clear communication and you’ll never get pushed off to another magician.

 No. Most corporate magic is the same forty minutes, swapped between gigs.
 I design routines specifically for your event.
 It’s the opposite of off the shelf.